VI. The Seven Rabbinic Commandments

 Now that we understand a bit about the nature of seven as it relates to this physical world, lets explore how Shabbat is related to the number seven.

-Shabbat is the seventh day of the week.
-This is no accident.
-Shabbat connects the the six days of the week.
 When the Torah wishes to give a name to the first day of the week, it gives it a name that describes it’s relationship to Shabbat, “the first day of Shabbat”, “the second day of Shabbat”, etc. And so it goes for the other six days.
 The sixth day is called “Erev Shabbat”, the eve of the Sabbath.
-Thus Shabbat connects the six days of the week.
+Thus Shabbat rest connects the work of the six days of the week.
+(The chart at the end of this paper illustrates how the days revolve around Shabbat.)

 The Sages teach us that there are five things that we should strive to accomplish on Shabbat: